TiffanyIzzuddin/eye-disease-dataset/README.md

 # Eye Disease

-This repository contains a dataset related to [Dataset Topic].
-The data was sourced from [Kaggle Dataset Name] on Kaggle.
+This repository contains a dataset related to eye disease.
+The data was sourced from on Kaggle.

 ## Dataset Overview